Boston Green Card Lawyers

 To be eligible to remove conditions, you must meet the following requirements:

-- Your marriage is still with the same person and has been for 2 years.
+- Your marriage is still with the same person for two years

-- You are a child who obtained conditional permanent resident status and is unable to be included on your parents’ application.
+- You are a child who obtained conditional permanent resident status and is unable to be included in your parents’ application